russss/polybot/README.md

 Use the `--profile [name]` to save and use a specific state/config.

 By default, the bot will run in development mode, where it doesn't actually post to services.
-To run in live mode, pass the `--live` flag.
+To run in live mode, pass the `--live` flag, or to run in interactive mode pass the `--interactive` flag.

 ### Images